asdasd-123/Animal_Rescue_Management_System/README.md

 - ~~Add "in Rescue" checkbox to animal window~~
 - ~~Split current labelframe in main window into two. one for buttons, one for treeview filters~~
 - ~~Add checkbox filter in main window to only display animals in rescue or not~~
-- Enforce that only one medical window opens at a time
 - ~~Add ability to add medical events~~
 - ~~Add section on medical history to individual animal window~~
-- Add medical history tab to main window with full medical history
+- ~~Add medical history tab to main window with full medical history~~
-- Add ability to add homing/pickup events
+- ~~Add ability to add homing/pickup events~~
-- Add homing/pickup history to individual animal window
+- ~~Add homing/pickup history to individual animal window~~
-- Add homing/pickup history tab to main window with full homing history displayed
+- ~~Add homing/pickup history tab to main window with full homing history displayed~~
+- Add double click pop-up for homing and medical events in all windows.
+- Add framework to support the saving of pictures for animals
+- Add framework to support thumbnails for animals